uw-pycert-course-01/assignment07/README.md

 above rules affect the booking).

 The shipping options must be printed in a clearly understood format, and should be appended to a booking_quotes.csv file.
+There will be one row in the file for each quote.

 This application is to be developed using an object oriented approach.